-- Have induction training covering Safeguarding, complete mandatory online training (L2 Safeguarding) and have an understanding of safeguarding issues including the causes of abuse and neglect. - Are able to identify the signs and indicators of abuse, respond to disclosures appropriately and respond effectively and in a timely fashion when they have concerns.
+- Have read and familiarised themselves with Part One of the Keeping Children Safe in Education 2023 document, and have confirmed to say they have complied with this. - Have induction training covering Safeguarding, complete mandatory online training annually (L2 Safeguarding) and have an understanding of safeguarding issues including the causes of abuse and neglect. - Are able to identify the signs and indicators of abuse, respond to disclosures appropriately and respond effectively and in a timely fashion when they have concerns.

-Doc Control No SAF001 Version Number: 3 Date of last revision: 07/07/2023 Date Produced: September 2020 Author: L. Childs Revised by L. Noble
+Doc Control No SAF001 Version Number: 3 Date of last revision: 24/06/2024 Date Produced: September 2020 Author: L. Childs Revised by L. Noble